dhinman262/ansible/adams/README.md

 First, I have to have Linux Mint 21 installed and a working network connection.
 The bootstrap will setup a new ssh key.

-I installed openssh-server fro remote access.
+I installed openssh-server for remote access.

 Then, run the bootstrap script: